oci-labs/smartdevice2/README.md

 * `npm install` (initially and for each new version)
 * `npm run start`
 * a new tab will open in the default web browser
+* two options for data
+  - to manually add data
     * add types in the hierarchy
     * define properties to each type
     * define alerts for each type
     * create instances of each type

-## Local Simulator Setup
-* open a terminal window
-* `java -jar TheJoveExpress.jar`
+  - to import from a .json file
+    * click gear icon in upper-right
+    * press "Choose File" button
+    * select the file "devo.json"
+    * press "Open" button
+    * press "Import" button

 ## Building on Raspberry Pi